tembo-io/pg_vectorize/docs/models/index.md

 # Supported Transformers and Generative Models

-pg_vectorize provides hooks into text-to-embedding transformer models and text-generation models.
+pg_vectorize provides hooks into two types of models; `text-to-embedding` transformer models and `text-generation` models.
  Whether a model is a text-to-embedding transformer or a text generation model, the models are always referenced from SQL using the following syntax:

 `${provider}/${model-name}`

 A few illustrative examples:

-- `openai/text-embedding-ada-002` is one of OpenAI's earliest text-to-embedding models
+- `openai/text-embedding-ada-002` is one of OpenAI's earliest [embedding](https://platform.openai.com/docs/models/embeddings) models
-- `openai/gpt-3.5-turbo-instruct` is a text generation model from OpenAI.
+- `openai/gpt-3.5-turbo-instruct` is a [text generation](https://platform.openai.com/docs/models/gpt-3-5-turbo) model from OpenAI.
 - `ollama/wizardlm2:7b-q2_k` is a language model hosted in [Ollama](https://ollama.com/library/wizardlm2:7b-q2_K) and developed by MicrosoftAI.
-- `sentence-transformers/all-MiniLM-L12-v2` is a text-to-embedding model from SentenceTransformers.
+- `sentence-transformers/all-MiniLM-L12-v2` is a text-to-embedding model from [SentenceTransformers](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2).

 ## Text-to-Embedding Models